-Dr. Joy Lynn Collins, MD is a pediatric general surgeon in Philadelphia, PA specializing in pediatric general surgery.
+Dr. Joy L. Collins, MD is a pediatric general surgeon in Roanoke, VA specializing in pediatric general surgery.
 She graduated from University of Maryland School of Medicine.
-Dr. Joy Lynn Collins, MD is affiliated with The Children's Hospital of Philadelphia.
+Dr. Joy L. Collins, MD is affiliated with The Children's Hospital of Philadelphia.

 The Children's Hospital of Philadelphia